cparsell/music-spider/README.md

 # music-spider
 Finds concerts near you based on your Spotify listening history and emails them to you.
 It can also create Google Calendar events for the concerts it finds.

 This was made so that I can find out when artists I love are in town.
-I have often missed these.
-I wanted something that just focused on the artists I listen to.
-No artists recommended by an AI based on my listening habits.
-No newsletters with 99% concerts I would not be interested in.
+I want something that just focuses on the artists I listen to.
+No artists recommended by an AI.
+No newsletters listing 99% concerts I'm not interested in.

 ![logo](https://i.postimg.cc/GtnY2t84/music-spider-logo-inv-nobg.png)